Wojtop/rekrutacja-bit4mation/README.md

 To launch type `docker compose up -d` in project directory (where `docker-compose.yml` is located).

+Before start using application wait few moments until all dependencies will download and backend application will start (in backend container logs check if spring application has already started).

 ##### In case of error
 ```agsl
 => ERROR [5/6] RUN ./mvnw dependency:resolve                                                                              0.4s